hyperledger-labs/private-data-objects/docker/README.md

   previously built configuration into the container, put the files in the appropriate subdirectory in xfer.
-* `tools` -- this directory contains a number of scripts that will be installed in the container to simplfy building, configuring and running the services in the container.
+* `tools` -- this directory contains a number of scripts that will be installed in the container to simplify building, configuring and running the services in the container.
 * `repository` -- this directory is created during the build process and contains the PDO source code that will be copied into the